astromechanic/astromechanic.github.io/reaction-timer/README.md

 # reactionTimer
-This is a small game I've created in the Complete Web Developer course.
+This is a small game I've created while learning JavaScript und JQuery.
 Enjoy!